2,4-Dinitrophenol: In humans

 DNP raises energy expenditure by 30 to 40 percent and causes a weight loss of 0.7-0.9 kg per week.
 Although DNP is no longer in clinical use as a weight loss drug due to its dangerous side effects, its mechanism of action remains under investigation as a potential approach for treating obesity and non-alcoholic fatty liver disease.
 Researchers developed a prodrug, HU6, which is metabolized to DNP in the liver to provide more stable blood concentrations.
 HU6 completed a phase II trial in which it produced significant reductions in liver fat and body weight in overweight people with elevated liver fat, without serious adverse effects.

 DNP is used by bodybuilders, fitness enthusiasts, and people with an eating disorder to lose weight.
 The user profile is similar to that of anabolic steroids; many perceive it to be effective and with manageable risks.
 Despite health warnings from regulators, DNP is readily available online sometimes under other names such as Dinosan, Dnoc, Solfo Black, Nitrophen, Aldifen, and Chemox.
-DNP is often sold in tablets containing 100 to 200 mg and may be sold alongside other substances such as anabolic steroids and thyroxine.
+DNP is often sold in tablets containing 100±to mg and may be sold alongside other substances such as anabolic steroids and thyroxine.
 It may also be found as a contaminant in other bodybuilding supplements not advertised as containing DNP.
 Online message boards provide information on dosage and regimens for DNP use, and describe the risks of taking the compound and provide advice on how to mitigate hyperthermia.
-According to a study published in 2023, the most commonly reported doses were between 150 and 300 mg/day.
+According to a study published in 2023, the most commonly reported doses were between 150±to mg/day.
 Between 2010 and 2020, reports of overdoses were higher in Australasia, Europe and North America than in Asia, Africa, and South or Central America.

-It is also used as a suicide method.
+It is easily absorbed through intact skin, and vapors are absorbed through the respiratory tract.